MoonfaceDev/Moonitor/README.md

    - Select 'Erase disk and install Ubuntu' and click 'Install Now' to proceed (Don't worry!
 It only removes the VM temporary disk, and will not affect your host disk)
    - A popup regarding disk changes will appear, click 'Continue'
    - Select your time zone and proceed
-   - Fill in your name, computer name, username and password.
-Then proceed
+   - Fill in your name, computer name (Recommended: 'moonitor'), username (Recommended: 'moonitor') and password (Recommended: 'a').
+Write down your username and password and then proceed
    - After a few minutes, the installation will finish.
 Click 'Restart Now' when the popup appears
    - When the message 'Please remove the installation medium, then press ENTER:' appears, press enter
    - When the restart finishes, an 'Online Accounts' page will appear, click 'Skip' to proceed